 Students have the opportunity of studying abroad and have the chance to be chosen for a team which travels to Stanford University and the Silicon Valley area to showcase their product design projects (details below).

 Graduate skills and career opportunities

-Past graduates are currently working in DePuySynthes, IBM, Intel, Project Management Group, JP Morgan, Davies Stockbrokers, Pfizer, Jaguar Land Rover, Denis Woods Forensic Engineers, PwC Accountancy, Accenture, and Reckitt Benckiser, and many have gone on to create tech start-up businesses.
+Past graduates are currently working in DePuySynthes, IBM, Intel, Project Management Group, JP Morgan, Davies Stockbrokers, Pfizer, Jaguar Land Rover, Denis Woods Forensic Engineers, PwC Accountancy, Accenture, and Reckitt Benckiser, and many have gone on to create tech startup businesses.

 Your degree and what you’ll study

-The course is structured around themes that are developed over the four years.
+The course is structured around themes developed over the four years.
 These themes are: Engineering Fundamentals, Business and Management, Design and Manufacturing Engineering.
 Approximately 80% of the syllabus comprises engineering subjects such as design, automation, computer simulation/modelling, bio-engineering and materials.
 The remaining 20% comprises management subjects such as marketing, finance, quality systems, supply chain management, and human resources management.
 Engineering is a busy but exciting course with typically full days in labs, workshops and lectures, as well as working on team and group projects.

 A variety of assessment techniques ranging from traditional examinations to continuous assessment, project work, design portfolios is used over the four or five years.

-Five years Masters in Engineering with study abroad and internship opportunities
+Fifth-year study towards a Master's degree with study abroad and internship opportunities

 Four principal routes are available: